- Find Your Major

-Participant lodging will be paid for by the KNO-JSHS, this includes student participants and one teacher/sponsor from each school.
+Participant lodging will be paid for by the KNO-JSHS for Oklahoma, Kansas and Nebraska student and teacher participants.
+This includes student participants and one teacher/sponsor from each school.
 Three or four student participants of the same gender will be assigned to a hotel room.
 Students requesting roommate(s) should do so on the student application form.
 Please note that we will try our best to accommodate preferences, but cannot guarantee all requests.

 Lodging for one teacher/sponsor per school will be paid for by the KNO-JSHS.
 Two teachers of the same gender will be assigned to share a double occupancy hotel room.
 Schools bringing more than one teacher/sponsor (or sponsors who wish to have an individual room) will be responsible for arranging and paying for their own lodging.
 Participants will be responsible for all charges beyond the cost of the room at the lodging site.

-Meals for student participants and one teacher/sponsor from each school will be provided by KNO-JSHS.
-Meals include dinner on Friday, breakfast on Saturday, and lunch on Saturday.
-Additional guests (parents, teachers, sponsors) attending JSHS have the option to purchase a weekend visitor pass for $50 to be paid for at event check-in (via cash or check).
+A Friday evening meal for student participants and one teacher/sponsor from each school will be provided by KNO-JSHS.
+Additional guests (parents, teachers, sponsors) attending JSHS have the option to purchase a weekend visitor pass for $30 to be paid for at event check-in (via cash or check).
 This pass will provide access to presentations and meals (this does not include overnight accommodations).
-Meals include: Friday night dinner, Saturday breakfast, Saturday luncheon, and snacks.
+The meal includes a Friday evening social and Saturday afternoon banquet.

 The planning committee looks forward to your participation in this year's symposium.
-Registration/check-in will take place on Friday, March 2, 2018 from 12:00-3:00 pm in the Willard Hall lobby.
+Registration/check-in will take place on Friday from 1-2 pm in the Willard Hall Living Room.
 At registration, all participants will be furnished with a packet of program materials covering all aspects of their activity in the symposium.
 Hotel check-in will begin at 3:00 pm.

 Oklahoma State University encourages individuals with disabilities to participate in its programs and activities.
-If you anticipate needing special accommodations or have questions about the physical access provided, please contact Rachel Potts at (405)744-8933 before your visit.
+If you anticipate needing special accommodations or have questions about the physical access provided, please contact Harlie Runner at 405-744-8933 before your visit.

 The University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
-If a program is canceled or postponed, the University will refund registration fees but cannot be held responsible for any other related costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.
+If a program is canceled or postponed, the University will refund registration fees, if applicable, but cannot be held responsible for any other related costs, charges or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 Parents and guardians may attend the symposium, but are responsible for their individual hotel accommodations.
-Guests (parents, guardians, additional sponsors) can purchase a weekend visitor pass for $50 to be paid for at registration on Friday, March 2nd (cash or check).
+Guests (parents, guardians, additional sponsors) can purchase a weekend visitor pass for $30 to be paid for at registration on Friday, March 6, 2020 (cash or check).
 This pass will provide access to presentations and meals, but does not include lodging accommodations.
-Please contact Amber Coker at (405) 744-8933 if you plan to attend.
+Please contact Julie Angle at 405-744-8147 if you plan to attend.

 Please click here to view a map of the Oklahoma State University Campus.